Japanese Art Styles: Traditional & Modern Japanese Art

 Japanese Cherry Blossom Art

-Cherry blossom, also known as Japanese cherry or sakura, is the national flower of Japan.
-Described as “spring snow” by Japanese poets, it’s an important part of Japanese culture, and an ancient symbol of the rebirth of nature and purity.
+Cherry blossom, also known as Japanese cherry or sakura, is one of the most beloved and culturally recognizable flowers of Japan.
+Described as “spring snow” by Japanese poets, it’s an important part of Japanese culture and an ancient symbol of the rebirth of nature and purity.
+As one of the most iconic motifs in traditional Japanese art, sakura still appears throughout contemporary Japanese-inspired artwork.

 Sakura Poster by Kitsune Yumiko